apbendi/use-dai/README.md

 * [NeedsList](https://needslist.co/donate) - Real-time needs registry for disaster relief and humanitarian aid.
 * [SendCrypto Bot](https://sendcryptobot.io/) - Tip with Dai on Twitter, Slack and Reddit.
 * [Unicef Ventures, France](https://lp.unicef.fr/donate-dai/) - Invests in frontier technologies, and how they could be used to solve humanity’s greatest challenges.
-* [Dai Card](https://daicard.io/) - Instant, off-chain, peer to peer, Dai transactions using a simple, browser-based UI

 ## E-commerce

 * [Bidali](https://giftcards.bidali.com/buy-giftcards-with-dai/) - Buy gift cards with Dai.
 * [OpenSea](https://opensea.io) - Buy and sell digital good and assets.
 Make offers in Dai.

+## Payments
+* [Wirex](https://wirexapp.com/card/) Fund a Wirex debit card with Dai and spend anywhere Visa is accepted.
+* [Dai Card](https://daicard.io/) - Instant, off-chain, peer to peer, Dai transactions using a simple, browser-based UI

 ## Finance, Investment, and Trading